 To properly screen remote employees, you should use multiple digital methods to evaluate their performance.
 While screening remotely, you should use a cocktail of different methods to screen remote employees.
 Each method will interpret a different shade of a candidate’s personality.
-For example, psychometric tests helps evaluate their personality and cultural values.
+For example, psychometric tests help evaluate their personality and cultural values.
 Video resumes can help assess their motivation.
 Interviews can unearth their technical and domain skills.

 Prepare a List of Relevant Questions

-No matter how many times you have screened remote employees, there are particular sets of questions that you should ask from each candidate for better understanding.
+No matter how many times you have screened remote employees, there are particular sets of questions that you should ask each candidate for better understanding.
 Recruiters should prepare a list of questions that they need to ask candidates using different mediums.
 The variation in answers to some common questions can help you in finding a lie in the application.

-Looking for interview questions ?
+Looking for interview questions?
 Check out this interview Guide for over 50+ roles

 Some common questions to repetitively ask during the screening phase are